Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 You are in a world of pain at this stage, and in my working experience, even resorting to software data recovery tools, or even paying a company to retrieve your data for you, is likely to result in either no data being retrievable, or very little with some form of corruption.

-This hard hitting video below from World Backup Day (Opens New Window) illustrates the importance of backing up your data.
+This hard hitting video below from World Backup Day illustrates the importance of backing up your data.

-At this stage of the article it is obvious that your personal data is the priority.
+At this stage of the backup files article, it is obvious that your personal data is the priority.
 This is all of your documents, such as letters, quotes, invoices and spreadsheets, home videos, and photographs.